Alfresco/docs-alfresco/support/latest/policies/enhancement.md

 ## How are enhancement requests created

-Enhancement requests are created by customers and partners through the **Ideas** page on Hyland Community.
-Ideas in Hyland Community is designed to facilitate innovation around Hyland products and solutions.
-Think of it as your connection to our Product Management team, your opportunity to influence the roadmap.
-You can suggest product enhancements, share a concept for something new, and vote in favor of Ideas you support.
+Enhancement requests are created by customers and partners through the **Feedback** page on Hyland Community.
+Feedback in Hyland Community is designed to facilitate innovation around Hyland products and solutions.
+Think of it as your connection to our Product Management team, your opportunity to influence the roadmap and to submit overall feedback.
+You can suggest product enhancements, and share a concept for something new.
+Please visit the [Community Feedback Portal Guide](https://community.hyland.com/en/help/documentation/reference-guide/Feedback){:target="_blank"} for more information.

 ## What happens to my enhancement requests

-Enhancement requests are kept in a separate Engineering [project.](https://issues.alfresco.com/jira/browse/MNT){:target="_blank"}.
-You are welcome to vote on enhancements you would find useful in your environment.
-Hyland uses the votes as an indication of applicability across our subscriber base.
+Enhancement requests are kept in a separate Engineering [project](https://issues.alfresco.com/jira/browse/MNT){:target="_blank"}.

 As the planning for a new release gets underway, enhancements requests are reviewed for consideration in the next release.